Book an Open Day

 You’ll attend a virtual induction in September to start the course.
 Academic learning is then undertaken

-Assessment takes a variety of forms including essays, reports, group work and a seminar presentation.
+Assessment takes a variety of forms including essays, reports, online tests, group work and a seminar presentation.
 Each module has one or two assessments rather than end of semester examinations.

 Anyone who completes the Postgraduate Diploma requirements may register for a further period of study towards a Masters.
 This would require completion of either a research-based dissertation or the demonstration of advanced level reflective skills.